 While backmasking entered its experimental phase in the 1950s, the technique was popularized on the Beatles’ 1966 album Revolver, which included backward instrumentation.
 Since that time, many other artists have utilized backmasking for aesthetic, comedic, or satiric effects.
 “Clean” radio edits often employ backmasking to censor profanity or offensive phrases in explicit songs.
 Playing audio tracks backward was a relatively simple matter in the era of vinyl LPs and magnetic audio tape.
-Since the introduction of CDs, the ability to play audio tracks backward has become difficult without the use of special equipment or software, and interest in discovering hidden messages in songs has declined.
+In the digital age, the ability to play audio tracks backward has become difficult without the use of special equipment or software, and interest in discovering hidden messages in songs has declined.

 Backmasking has been a controversial issue among Christians, especially in the 1970s and 1980s, when various Christian groups claimed that satanic messages were being inserted in secular music via backmasking.
 Most musicians deny the use of backmasking to promote Satanism.
 However, the fact is that backmasking has been used by some bands to deliberately insert messages into their music.
 Whether or not those messages pose a threat to listeners is up for debate.

 Opponents of backmasking allege that hidden messages have a subliminal effect on the listener as the subconscious attempts to decipher the backward sounds.
 There are two problems with this argument.
 First, subliminal messages only succeed if the recipient is already considering or planning to do what is being suggested.
 Further, studies have shown that auditory subliminal messages have little to no effect on the listener.